 Other adventures are available which we would love to try next time!
 The tree surfing was really popular and looks like a great adventure for the whole family.

 Bring a picnic lunch to enjoy in the gardens.
 There are plenty of tables and chairs in shared areas.
 There is also a cafe on site.

 All the address and ticket details can be found here.

 - * we received general admission tickets in exchange for this review.
 As always, all opinions are our own.

 Pure Peninsula Honey.
 School holidays make a great time to learn and explore outside of a classroom.
 Pure Peninsula Honey host educational Farm talks over the month of January.
 Emma hosted the morning and had all the kids and adults engaged with a variety of […]

-For tickets and more info head here.
+For more info on subscriptions head here.

 SEA LIFE Melbourne Aquarium SEA LIFE Aquarium in Melbourne is situated on the banks of the Yarra River and the perfect place to explore with kids.
 My kids love places where they can do some hands on learning and the Aquarium did not disappoint.
 We arrived […]